 Food Safety Practices

-- Keep raw food away from cooked food
+- Keep raw food separated from other food at all times.

 Cleaning and Disinfection

-- Keep carryout orders separated from potential contaminants and customers
+- Keeping takeout orders separated from potential contaminants and customers.

-- Provide hand sanitizer for delivery drivers and customers at the point of pick-up
+- Offering hand sanitizer for delivery drivers and customers at the point of pick-up.

 - Providing sanitizing wipes for delivery bags.

 Packaging and Time Management